gjermundgaraba/bjaanes.github.io/_posts/2016-01-30-picks-of-the-month-january-2016.md

 I have previously been very happy with the Nexus devices, and this time was no different.

-I can&#8217;t stand the bloated Samsung and other devices like that &#8211; I want my Android plain and nice, without all the extra &#8220;software&#8221; the other vendors insist on putting on their phones.
+I can't stand the bloated Samsung and other devices like that - I want my Android plain and nice, without all the extra "software" the other vendors insist on putting on their phones.

 What you get with the Nexus devices is simple: Pure Android, they way it was intended by Google.